INFO 5001 - Computing for Information Science

 • Practice: Includes in-class application exercises where you will begin to apply the concepts and methods introduced in the prepare assignment.
 The activities will graded for completion, as they are designed for you to gain experience with the statistical and computing techniques before working on graded assignments.

-• Perform: Includes labs, homework, exams, and the project.
+• Perform: Includes homework, quizzes, exams, and the project.
 These assignments build upon the prepare and practice assignments and are the opportunity for you to demonstrate your understanding of the course material and how it is applied to analyze real-world data.

 Lectures (Prepare)